orbitdb/orbitdb/FAQ.md

 ### Does OrbitDB already support pinning when using js-ipfs ?

-Currently [js-ipfs](https://github.com/ipfs/js-ipfs) doesn't have GC, so nothing gets removed meaning everything is pinned by default.
+Currently [js-ipfs](https://github.com/ipfs/js-ipfs) supports `ipfs.repo.gc()` but it's yet not run on any sort of schedule, so nothing gets removed from a `js-ipfs` node and therefore an OrbitDB database.

-However, this will change in the future as js-ipfs gets GC and we want to make sure that OrbitDB is actually persisting everything (by default), so some work on pinning needs to happen.
-If you're using OrbitDB with go-ipfs (through js-ipfs-api), then GC happens and data may not be persisted anymore after a time.
-This is a known issue and we're planning to implement actual pinning (from IPFS perspective) soon.
+However, this will change in the future as js-ipfs schedules GC and we want to make sure that OrbitDB is actually persisting everything (by default), so [some work on pinning needs to happen](https://github.com/ipfs/js-ipfs/issues/2650).
+If you're using OrbitDB with go-ipfs (through js-ipfs-api), and GC happens and data may not be persisted anymore.
+Once the pinning performance is fixed we will implement pinning-by-default in [`orbit-db-io`](https://github.com/orbitdb/orbit-db-io).

 ### Does orbit have a shared feed between peers where multiple peers can append to the same feed?